Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 Understanding Your Score Section by Section

 Balanced Profile: If your two scores are close (e.g., 400 Listening + 385 Reading = 785), your level is consistent.
-Continue to improve in both areas.
+Continue to progress on both fronts.

-"Strong Listening" Profile: If your Listening score is significantly higher (e.g., 450 Listening + 335 Reading = 785), you understand spoken English well but have weaknesses in written grammar and vocabulary.
+"Strong Listening" Profile: If your Listening is clearly superior (e.g., 450 Listening + 335 Reading = 785), you understand spoken English well but have gaps in written grammar and vocabulary.
 Focus your efforts on the Reading section.

-"Strong Reading" Profile: If your Reading score is higher (e.g., 350 Listening + 435 Reading = 785), you master grammar but need to work on your listening comprehension, particularly with various accents and speaking speed.
+"Strong Reading" Profile: If your Reading is superior (e.g., 350 Listening + 435 Reading = 785), you master grammar but need to work on your aural comprehension, especially varied accents and speaking speed.

 To reach level B2 (785 points), you must achieve a minimum of: